Do we need Etiquette on the Tube?

 #1 No Eating or Drinking in the Carriage

 Everyone eyes the person clinging to their freshly brewed coffee precariously.
 The other day I spotted a woman accidentally spill her takeaway coffee all over herself.
 Thankfully there was now less coffee in the world to land on me.
-While I’ve not had coffee spilt on me (YET), I have had yoghurt flicked all over me.
+While I’ve not had coffee spilt on me (YET), I have had yogurt flicked all over me.

 Not impressed; I was so appalled I didn’t know how to react.
 What is the etiquette in this situation, I wondered?
 Should I call them out?